- Mr G.J. Affleck (Head of Department)

 Trips & Visits

-In the Shell form pupils visit the Black Country Museum, and GCSE pupils visit the Medicine exhibition in the National Science Museum.
-The Sixth Form visit Bosworth Battlefield, the Richard III visitor Centre and Hampton Court Palace.
+In the Third Form pupils visit Warwick Castle, and GCSE pupils attend the Doctors Show about the history of medicine.
+The Sixth Form attend lectures by notable Tudor historians such as David Starkey.
 In addition the department regularly runs foreign trips – in recent years we have visited Berlin, Rome, Moscow and St Petersburg and New York and Washington.

 In recent years students have gone on to read History at Oxford, Cambridge, Durham, Manchester and Bristol amongst other universities.